weekysui/Yelp_Restaurant_Analysis/README.md

 1. <strong>Cities vs Price Point:</strong> <br>
 Business question: Which city, of the chosen 10, has the highest price point for popular restaurants?

-2. Hours of Operation vs Customer Rating
+2.	<strong>Hours of Operation vs Customer Rating: </strong> <br>
 Business question: How many hours of operation should you open your restaurant for?

-3. Cuisine vs Customer Rating
+3.	<strong>Cuisine vs Customer Rating</strong> <br>
 Business question: What’s the most popular restaurant cuisine in these OC cities?

+Implementation:
+- Used Python programming language, and Python Plotting Libary (Matplotlib).
+- Used Yelp!
+Fusion API
+1. Set Environment <br>
+"""pip install yelpapi"""